Good Enough IT Risk Management

 The EU Data Protection Regulation states that you must train your employees in handling - and securing - personal data.
 However, it doesn't say anything about how you should train your employees in handling personal data.

-"That part is open to interpretation, so you have to get creative," says Lone Forland, Neupart's product specialist who also works with information security campaigns.
+"That part is open to interpretation, so you have to get creative," says Lone Forland, our product specialist who also works with information security campaigns.

 More [fa icon="long-arrow-right"]